-//set controller 1's speed

-Output_High (S2 pin on controller 1) USART TX(controller 1 speed, 0 to 255) Delay us(50)

-Output Low (S2 pin on controller 1)

-//set controller 2's speed Output_High (S2 pin on controller 2) USART TX(controller 2 speed, 0 to 255)

-Output_Low (S2 pin on controller 2)

-Figure 6.3: Pseudocode for Slave Select

-Mode 4: Packetized Serial Mode

-Packetized Serial uses TTL level multi-byte serial commands to set the motor speed and direction.
+//set controller 1's speed Output High (S2 pin on controller 1) USART\TX(controller 1 speed, 0 to 255) Delay us(50) Output\Low (S2 pin on controller 1) //set controller 2's speed Output\High (S2 pin on controller 2) USART TX(controller 2 speed, 0 to 255) Delay\us(50) Output\Low (S2 pin on controller 2) Figure 6.3: Pseudocode for Slave Select Mode 4: Packetized Serial Mode Packetized Serial uses TTL level multi-byte serial commands to set the motor speed and direction.
 Packetized serial is a one-direction only interface.
 The transmit line from the host is connected to S1.
 The host's receive line is not connected to the Sabertooth.
-Because of this, multiple Sabertooth 2x10 motor drivers can be connected to the same serial transmitter.
+Because of this, multiple Sabertooth 2x12 motor drivers can be connected to the same serial transmitter.
 It is also possible to use SyRen and Sabertooth motor drivers together from the same serial source, as well as any other serial device, as long as it will not act on the packets sent to the Sabertooth.
-If using a true RS-232 device like a PC's serial port, it is necessary to use a level converter to shift the - 10V to 10V rs-232 levels to the 0v-5v TTL.
+If using a true RS-232 device like a PC's serial port, it is necessary to use a level converter to shift the - 10V to 10V RS-232 levels to the 0V to 5V TTL.
 Packetized serial uses an address byte to select the target device.
-The baud rate is selected automatically by sending the bauding character (170 in decimal, AA in hex) before any commands are sent.

-Packet Overview

-The packet format for the Sabertooth consists of an address byte, a command byte, a data byte and a seven bit checksum.
+Packet Overview The packet format for the Sabertooth consists of an address byte, a command byte, a data byte and a seven bit checksum.
 Address bytes have value greater than 128, and all subsequent bytes have values 127 or lower.
 This allows multiple types of devices to share the same serial line.
 An example packet and pseudo-code to generate it are shown in Figures 7.1 and 7.2

+7 th example packet and pseudo code to generate it are shown in Figures 7.1 and 7.2

-Void DriveForward(char address, char speed)
+void DriveForward(char address, char speed)

 Packet {

 Address: 130 Putc(address);

 Command: 0 Putc(0);

 Data: 64 Putc(speed);

-Checksum: 66 Putc((address + 0 + speed) & 0b01111111);
+Checksum: 66 Putc((address + 0 + speed) & 127);

 }

 Figure 7.1: Example 50% forward Figure 7.2: Pseudocode to generate 7.1

-Baud Rate Selection:
+Baud Rate Selection